Welcome to Career Development. We can help you.

 - Practice your English with American English speakers to polish your English language and your American social skills.
 Joining organizations will provide you with the opportunity to practice English language and social behaviors.
 Join at least one organization which has American student members.
 For a list of organizations, please click Campus Activities - Northeastern University.

 - Build a network and learn to connect.
 Networking is the number 1 way people find positions.
 Be sure to utilize your existing network and gain connections here in the U.S. Learn about resources that make networking easier such as LinkedIn, Professional Associations, and alumni networks such as HuskyNation (for juniors, seniors, graduate students, and alumni).
+Join our Northeastern University Career Development Group and Northeastern University International Students and Alumni Group on LinkedIn.
 Please see our LinkedIn for Job Search page and attend LinkedIn 101, LinkedIn for Networking, and additional networking workshops and events.

 - Search widely and apply for jobs selectively.
 You will dramatically increase your success if you match your skills to the positions you are considering.
 We recommend that you have a strong match between your skills, experience, and abilities and the positions for which you apply.
 Applying for positions for which the match is not strong generally does not yield successful results.